SaiSamyuktaP/DenseScratch/README.md

   Here is where the model is created, it has functions
     1. To initialise parameters i.e., weights and biases,
     2. For forward propagation (using activation_func)
-    c.
-To compute cost by using Binary Cross Entropy/Log loss formula
+    3. To compute cost by using Binary Cross Entropy/Log loss formula
-    d.
-For Backward propagation (using derv_activation_function)
+    4. For Backward propagation (using derv_activation_function)
-    e.
-For Updating parameters
+    5. For Updating parameters
-    f.
-Lastly for fitting the curve by making use of above mentioned functions
+    6. Lastly for fitting the curve by making use of above mentioned functions
   4. At the end using the above created functions to fit for a certain X and Y example using main.py file.